Advice on when you will be able to leave managed isolation and your transport home afterwards.

 Keep the on-site team informed if your accommodation or travel plans change at any stage during your stay.

 Ensure your post-departure contact details are correct.
-This helps us contact you after leaving the facility for your post-departure health check and continue to keep you and our communities safe.
+This helps the Ministry of Health contact you after leaving the facility if they need to.

 Final health check before you can leave the facility

-In almost all cases, a negative day 12 COVID-19 test and confirmation from a health practitioner that you are a low risk of having or transmitting COVID-19 are needed before you can leave.
+In order to leave managed isolation, we need to make sure you are healthy and unlikely to pass on COVID-19 to anybody else.
+In almost all cases, a negative day 8/9 COVID-19 test and confirmation from a health practitioner that you are at low risk of having or transmitting COVID-19 are needed before you can leave.

 Low risk of having or transmitting COVID-19 includes confirming you have:

-- Been in managed isolation for at least 14 days
+- been in managed isolation for at least 10 days

-- You do not have a temperature of 38°C or higher
+- not had a temperature of 38°C or higher

-- In almost all cases, tested negative for COVID-19 on day 12
+- in almost all cases, tested negative for COVID-19 on day 8/9

 When preparing to exit your room please follow your facility’s information sheet or call reception to see what you can do to help prepare your room to be cleaned.